Bake or Break

 Double Chocolate Pudding

-This double chocolate pudding is made with cocoa powder and bittersweet chocolate for a supremely rich flavor.
+This homemade chocolate pudding recipe uses cocoa powder and bittersweet chocolate for a supremely rich flavor.
 It’s creamy, delicious, and easy to make from scratch!

-3 jars of double chocolate pudding with whipped cream on top
+Three jars of chocolate pudding topped with whipped cream next to fresh raspberries.

-Despite my love of baking, one of my favorite desserts requires no baking at all—homemade chocolate pudding.
-You may think that’s a pretty boring choice, but I assure you it’s one of the dessert world’s best simple pleasures.
+Despite my love of baking, one of my favorite desserts requires no baking at all: homemade chocolate pudding.
+If you’ve never made chocolate pudding from scratch, I assure you this rich, creamy, and EASY concoction is one of the dessert world’s best simple pleasures!

-Chocolate pudding is a fairly quick recipe that’s quite easy to master—and once you do, you’ll never want to make pudding out of a box again.
-While that instant pudding is convenient, it has nothing on from-scratch pudding when it comes to taste and texture.
+• Better than a box.
+Chocolate pudding is a fairly quick recipe that’s quite easy to master.
+Once you do, you’ll never want to make pudding out of a box again.
 For a rich, luxuriously creamy pudding, it simply has to be homemade.

 What You’ll Need